 With over 1,800 facilities, the Israeli food processing sector is an important player in the domestic economy.
-The Israeli food processing industry is innovative, marketing thousands of GDP (billions USD): \$394.7 new products per year.
+The Israeli food processing industry is innovative; marketing thousands of new products per year.
 Multi-national food manufacturers like Nestlé, Unilever, Danone, and Pepsi partner with well-known Israeli food companies such as Osem and Strauss.
-Four groups Strengths/Weaknesses/Opportunities/Challenges dominate the local food processing industry: Tnuva, Osem-Nestlé, Unilever, and Strauss.
+Four groups dominate the local food processing industry: Tnuva, Osem-Nestlé, Unilever, and Strauss.

-In 2018, Israeli food processors' annual revenue stood at \$17.8 billion while the beverage and tobacco industry's annual revenue was \$2.34 billion.
-Israel's main products are bakery products, prepared meals, dairy products and the processing and preserving of meat.
-The food processing sector currently represents over 17 percent of Israel's total manufacturing industry's revenue.
-With limited land and resources, as well as a growing population, the ingredients demanded by the Israeli food processing sector represent an excellent opportunity for U.S. exporters of food ingredients.
-In 2019, Israel imported \$2.57 billion in raw food products for the food processing industry.
+In 20192, Israeli food processors' annual revenue stood at \$18.6 Fattal Hotels, Isrotel Hotel Management, and Dan Hotels billion while the beverage and tobacco industry's annual revenue was \$2.47 billion.
+Main sub-sectors include bakery products, prepared meals, dairy products and the processing and preserving of meat.
+The sector represents approximately 17.5 percent of the total manufacturing industry's revenue.
+In 2020, Israel imported \$2.91 billion in raw food products for the Top Manufacturers in Israel food processing industry.